 Street Safety and Maintenance

-Street department maintenance crews replace regulatory, warning and informational signs, perform graffiti removal on public rights-of-way, clear debris and obstructions (including removal of deceased animals).
+Street Maintenance Crews replace regulatory, warning and informational signs, perform graffiti removal on public rights-of-way, clear debris and obstructions (including removal of deceased animals).

-Street department maintenance crews operate the City's street sweeper.
+Street Maintenance Crews operate the City's street sweeper.
 The street sweeper routinely covers the entirestreet grid of the City on a weekly basis.

-Street department maintenance crews operate the City's Feather River boat ramp.
+Street Maintenance Crews operate the City's Feather River boat ramp.
 The boat ramp is a restricted access location near the sewer plant that provides access to a stretch of the Feather River that is otherwise inaccessible.